Ramipril: 7 things you should know

 - May be administered once or twice a day.

 - Generic ramipril is available.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- A headache, dizziness, and fatigue are the most common side effects.
+- A headache, dizziness, and fatigue.

 - Occasionally, ramipril may cause excessive lowering of blood pressure but the risk is higher in those on diuretic therapy or who are sodium depleted or dehydrated.